Larry Elkins (politician)

-Larry Elkins is an American politician who served in the Kentucky House of Representatives from 2019 to 2021 and as Judge/Executive of Calloway County from 1999 to 2018.
+Robert Larry Elkins (born April 4, 1948) is an American politician who served in the Kentucky House of Representatives from 2019 to 2021 and as Judge/Executive of Calloway County from 1999 to 2018.

 Early life

 Elkins was born in Murray, Kentucky.
 He served in the United States Army.
 He holds a degree from Murray State University.

 Political career

 First elected Judge/Executive in 1998 as a member of the Democratic Party, he became an independent in May 2013.
 He switched parties again to the Republican party in December 2015.
 He resigned as Judge/Executive in September 2018 in order to run for the Kentucky House of Representatives.
 Elkins was elected to represent the 5th district in 2018.
 He did not seek reelection in 2020.